 Diversity is the root that hold us all together

-Parent’s I strongly believe in diversity.
-Nature has taught me this and in diversity there is strength and wisdom.
-Nature does not care about the color of ones skin or if we are male or female.
+Parent’s, nature has taught me there is strength and wisdom in diversity.
+I have learned that nature does not care about the color of one’s skin or if we are male or female.
+Nor does she care from what background we come from or what language we speak.
 We are all part of the web of life.

 What Parents say: